Help > How to use Twitter with Toodledo

 Retrieving Tasks Via Twitter

-- Due-Date - Prefix it with a # and choose from overdue, today, tomorrow, this week, next week, or this month.
+• Due-Date - Type a # and then follow it with: overdue, today, tomorrow, this week, next week, or this month.
 For example: "#today".
 This will return all tasks that are due today. "#this week" would return all tasks with a due-date in the next 7 days.

 Putting it all together, here are some examples of SMS or IM messages that you could send to fetch some tasks: